Shane9915/scg_devtest/README.md

 This main project for demonstration for the parts of API(Back-end) and UI(front-end) following the requirements from SCG.

-#How to start webserver and test.
+#How to start webserver and check my test.

 Prerequisite
 - NodeJS installation on your machine.